Press enter to see results or esc to cancel.

 • 0 points if the salary is below the 65th percentile for similar positions in the local area

-• 10 points if the salary is between the 65th and 90th percentiles for similar positions in the local area
+• 10 points if the salary is between the 65th and 90th percentile for similar positions in the local area

 • 20 points if the salary is at or above the 90th percentile for similar positions in the local area

 C2.
-Qualifications of the Candidate (20 Possible Points)
+Qualifications of the Candidate (earn up to 20 points)

 • 0 points if the candidate has no degree-equivalent qualifications